-This manual explains the steps to correctly prepare and upload an Excel file to mass configure fields/columns for an entity in your system.
+This manual explains the steps to correctly prepare and upload an Excel file to mass configure fields/columns for the tables used in specific entities in your system.
 Follow these instructions carefully to avoid errors.

 1. Preparing the Excel File